-- The DWH public comment portal established soon after the spill allowed the public to submit projects for the DWH Trustee's consideration; - A similar web-based portal created in 2015 by the State of Louisiana (Louisiana Project Portal); - Projects developed by the DWH Trustees for possible inclusion in the Early Restoration program; - Projects submitted in response to the LA TIG NOIs (November 23 December 23, 2016 and May 16 - June 16, 2017); and
+- The DWH public comment portal established soon after the spill, allowing the public to submit projects for the DWH Trustee's consideration - A similar web-based portal created in 2015 by the State of Louisiana (Louisiana Project Portal). - Projects developed by the DWH Trustees for possible inclusion in the Early Restoration program - Projects submitted in response to the LA TIG NOIs (November 23 to December 23, 2016 and May 16 to June 16, 2017)

-Projects identified by LDWF through a variety of means, including Office of Fisheries developed projects, Office of Wildlife developed projects on Wildlife Management Areas (WMA), proposals submitted to Wallop-Breaux Boating Access RFPs.
+Projects identified by LDWF through a variety of means, including Office of Fisheries developed projects, Office of Wildlife developed projects on wildlife management areas (WMAs), proposals submitted to Wallop-Breaux Boating Access RFPs

 After the removal of duplicates, the project universe included 263 alternatives that underwent screening as part of the restoration planning process.
-Appendix A contains a complete list of all alternatives considered for this RP/EA, along with project names, descriptions, locations, cost estimates, and submission source.
+Appendix A contains a complete list of all alternatives considered for this RP/EA #2, along with project names, descriptions, locations, cost estimates, and submission source.